-Because we know all European organizations need to integrate privacy and security principles into every aspect of their business, we have prepared this chart to make it easy to understand who is responsible for these commonly requested privacy requirements:
+Because we know Australian organizations need to integrate privacy and security principles into every aspect of their business, we have prepared this chart to make it easy to understand who is responsible for these commonly requested privacy requirements:

 Principle Responsibility Responsibility Details Data protection by design Shared Cloudflare is responsible for delivering products and services with privacy in mind.
 The privacy team provides reviews, assessments, and training to ensure that privacy is instilled in the way we work.
 Customers are responsible for their usage and configuration of their Cloudflare services, and should periodically review their use and configuration of these services to validate that data protection principles have been considered in the design and implementation.
 Subject access request Shared Cloudflare provides data subjects with the right of access, correction, and deletion of personal information regardless of their jurisdiction of residence.
-Data subject requests may be sent to sar@cloudflare.com .
+Data subject requests may be sent to sar@cloudflare.com.
 If we receive a request from someone who appears to be an end user of one of our customers, we will direct that person to contact our customer directly.

-Principle Responsibility Responsibility Details Adequate security Shared Cloudflare maintains a security program in accordance with industry standards.
+Adequate security Shared Cloudflare maintains a security program in accordance with industry standards.
 The security program includes maintaining formal security policies and procedures, establishing proper logical and physical access controls, implementing technical safeguards in corporate and production environments (including establishing secure configurations, secure transmission and connections, logging, and monitoring), and having adequate encryption technologies for personal data.
 Customers are responsible for reviewing the security posture of their cloud providers like Cloudflare, and can do so by reviewing our compliance validations and reports.
 We also encourage our customers to review their Dashboard security settings to ensure they adhere to their security policies and procedures.
-Legal basis for processing Shared Cloudflare processes data pursuant to the instructions of our customers - the data controllers - and operates as a GDPR-compliant data processor.
-Customers are responsible for ensuring that they have an appropriate legal basis for processing their end users' data.
-Personal data breaches Shared Cloudflare will notify customers as soon as we become aware of any breach of security leading to the loss, unauthorised disclosure of, or access to, personal data processed by Cloudflare or its sub-processors.
-Cloudflare is also responsible for providing our customers with reasonable cooperation and assistance in light of the beach, including providing customers with reasonable information in Cloudflare's possession concerning the circumstances of the breach and the personal data impacted.
+Personal data breaches Shared Cloudflare will notify customers as soon as we become aware of any breach of security leading to the loss, unauthorized disclosure of, or access to, personal data processed by Cloudflare or its sub-processors.
+Cloudflare is also responsible for providing our customers with reasonable cooperation and assistance in light of the breach, including providing customers with reasonable information in Cloudflare's possession concerning the circumstances of the breach and the personal data impacted.
 Customers are responsible for complying with regulatory or contractual requirements to notify their end users and/or government authorities of any personal data breach.